Naedri/ARCHI-weather-airport-server/README.md

 # Météo des aéroports

-A Go project to save data from multiple sensors using a MQTT broker into a Redis database.
+A Go project to save data from multiple sensors using a MQTT broker into a Redis database accessible by an Echo Rest API.

 ## Using the app

 To build all files in bin/ :